LKirst/lie-esl/_posts/2024-04-29-material-based-writing.md

 ## How can I tell if I have used a material "enough"?

-If a material contains several numbers, do not just pick out one.
-Make sure you use the material in a way that shows you have understood the relationships or developments it presents.
+If a material contains several numbers, **do not just pick out one**.
+Make sure you use the material in a way that shows you have understood the **relationships or developments** it presents.

 If a material presents several facts, make sure that you do not just focus on one piece of information.
-If the material is in English, paraphrase where possible.
+If the material is in English, **paraphrase where possible**.

 ## How many arguments should I write?

+### E11 SA1

+You will be provided with a single material and your task will be to use it to formulate one argument, so you will only write one body paragraph.

+I advise against using the main idea of the material for your essay hook because you do not want to answer the essay question before you have asked it.
+However, it is sometimes possible to use part of a material for the essay hook if the material contains several pieces of information.

+### E11 SA2

+You will receive two materials and you are required to present two arguments (i.e. write two body paragraphs).

+As for E11 SA1 (see above), I do not recommend using the main idea of either material for the introduction.
+Typically, each material will give you the idea for one of your body paragraphs.
+It is sometimes possible to use part of a material for the essay hook if the material contains several pieces of information.

+### Fachabitur

-I recommend using one of the three materials for the introduction and the remaining two for two body paragraphs.
+I suggest using one of the three materials for the introduction and the remaining two for two body paragraphs.

 You can also have three body paragraphs.
 You may, for example, feel more comfortable using each material in a body paragraph of its own.
 If you use one material in the introduction and the other two materials for two body paragraphs, you can also add a third body paragraph with an argument based on your own ideas.
-Just remember that I expect you to have a topic sentence and enough supporting sentences for every body paragraph to explain the argument the topic sentence makes.
+Just ensure that each body paragraph contains a clear a topic sentence and enough supporting sentences to explain the argument presented in the topic sentence.

 ## What is the difference between "comment" and "discuss"?

 *Discuss* means you have to argue for and against an argument, or write about the advantages and disadvantages of a given context. *Comment* often means you should argue in one direction.
-However, if the material lends itself more to presenting two different views on an issue, you can treat a comment task in the same way as a discussion task.
+However, if the material lends itself more to presenting two different views on an issue, you can treat a *comment* task in the same way as a *discussion* task.

 Sometimes, the task contains neither *comment* nor *discuss* and just says "write a composition".
-The task is the same as if one of the instruction words were present: Write a 300-word essay to answer the question the essay prompt asks.
+The task is the same as if one of the instruction words were present: Write an essay to answer the question the essay prompt asks.

 Pay attention to all parts of the essay prompt, not just the instruction word.